 Cost of a Travel App Development

 Building a travel application for two platforms (iOS and Android apps) may cost about $103,600.
 It's an APPROXIMATE number based on $50/h rate (Eastern Europe, Ukraine).

 The exact number fully depends on your needs and expected functionality.

 How I got this number?
-It's simple: the more hours devs will spend on the mobile app development, the more it's going to cost you.
+It's simple: the more hours devs will spend on the mobile development services, the more it's going to cost you.

 Our business analysts estimated that travel app development for both iOS and Android (including the hosts’ part, backend and admin panel), will take 2,072 hours.